Skip to main content Sage Education

 Why it's weak: It's too vague, and the model might struggle to keep the tone or structure of the story consistent.

-- "Here's the start of my story: 'The storm was getting worse, and Mia knew she had to act fast.
-She grabbed her bag and…' Can you finish the story, keeping the tone suspenseful?"
+• "Here's the start of my story: 'The storm was getting worse, and Mia knew she had to act fast.
+She grabbed her bag and…'

-How it's improved: This version gives a clear starting point and sets expectations for the tone, ensuring the model finishes the story in a way that matches your intention.
+How it's improved: This version gives a clear starting point and sets expectations for the tone.
+This ensures that the model finishes the story in a way that matches your intention.

 Conclusion